-- Shall be primarily responsible for making recommendation to the Board on the appointment, reappointment and removal of the external auditor, to approve the remuneration and terms of engagement of the external auditor, and any questions of resignation or dismissal of such auditor. - Assess and monitor the (i) external auditor's professional qualifications, competence, independence and objectivity and require the external auditor to make the statements necessary under applicable auditing standards as regards its relationship and services to the Company, discussing any relationship or services which may derogate its independence or objectivity; and (ii) the effectiveness of the audit process in accordance with applicable standards. - Obtain objective assurance from the external auditor that the conduct of the audit and the manner of the preparation of the financial statements comply with applicable auditing standards and rules of regulatory bodies, including exchanges on which the Company's securities are listed. - Review and approve the nature and scope of the audit plans of the external auditor, including scope, audit resources and expenses, and reporting obligations before the audit commences. - Review the reports or communications of the external auditor and ensure that management or the Board will provide a timely response to the issues raised in such reports or communications. - Ensure the development and implementation of policies on the engagement of an external auditor to supply non-audit work, including the fees payable therefor, and evaluate any non-audit work undertaken by the external auditor to ensure that the same does not conflict with its audit functions. - Ensure that the external auditor or the signing partner of the auditing firm engaged by the Company is changed every five (5) years or earlier.
+- Shall be primarily responsible for making recommendation to the Board on the appointment, reappointment and removal of the external auditor, to approve the remuneration and terms of engagement of the external auditor, and any questions of resignation or dismissal of such auditor. - Assess and monitor the (i) external auditor's professional qualifications, competence, independence and objectivity and require the external auditor to make the statements necessary under applicable auditing standards as regards its relationship and services to the Company, discussing any relationship or services which may derogate its independence or objectivity; and (ii) the effectiveness of the audit process in accordance with applicable standards. - Obtain objective assurance from the external auditor that the conduct of the audit and the manner of the preparation of the financial statements comply with applicable auditing standards and rules of regulatory bodies, including exchanges on which the Company's securities are listed. - Review and approve the nature and scope of the audit plans of the external auditor, including scope, audit resources and expenses, and reporting obligations before the audit commences. - Review the reports or communications of the external auditor and ensure that management or the Board will provide a timely response to the issues raised in such reports or communications. - Ensure the development and implementation of policies on the engagement of an external auditor to supply non-audit work, including the fees payable therefor, and evaluate any non-audit work undertaken by the external auditor to ensure that the same does not conflict with its audit functions. - Ensure that the external auditor or the signing partner of the auditing firm engaged by the Company is changed every five (5) years or earlier. - (c) Nomination Committee

-Office Name Date of Appointment No. of Meetings Held in 2015 No. of Meetings Attended in 2015 % Length of Service in the Committee Chairman Leo S. Alvez April 24, 2002 1 1 100 13 years Member (ED) Bernard D. Marquez May 12, 2011 1 1 100 4 years Member (NED) Gabriel S. Claudio November 11, 2010 1 1 100 5 years Member (ID) Francisco H. Villaruz, Jr. 31 November 6, 2014 1 1 100 1 year Member (NED) Mario K. Surio 32 May 28, 2015 N/A N/A N/A Less than 1 year Non-Voting Member Casiano B. Cabalan, Jr. 33 May 28, 2015 N/A N/A N/A Less than 1 year
+Date of No. of No. of Length of Office Name Appointment Meetings Held in Meetings Attended % Service in the

+2015 in 2015 Committee Chairman Leo S. Alvez April 24, 2002 1 1 100 14 years Member (ED) Bernard D. Marquez May 12, 2011 1 1 100 5years Member (NED) Gabriel S. Claudio November 11, 2010 1 1 100 5 years Member (ID) Francisco H. Villaruz, Jr. 33 November 6, 2014 1 1 100 1 year Member (NED) Mario K. Surio 34 May 28, 2015 N/A N/A N/A 1 year Non-Voting Member Casiano B. Cabalan, Jr. 35 May 28, 2015 N/A N/A N/A 1 year